Dubai: 10 property owners banned from leasing due to overcrowding, safety concerns

 The regulator revealed that the violating property owners have been notified about the decision to restrict leasing and sub-leasing until their status is resolved and they comply with the regulations.

-“We urge property owners and tenants to comply with laws and regulations to avoid any violations,” it said.
+DLD on Monday urged property owners and tenants to comply with laws and regulations to avoid any violations.

 ALSO READ: